nicholaspatrickhill/PepperApp/README.md

 - Query your database using a raw SQL query, not EF

 ### NOTES
 PepperApp uses Entity Framework to manage connections to a sqlite database.
 The database is seeded at creation by a dictionary containing several, protected (read-me) entries.
-Seperation of concerns is handled in a Services/Repository pattern.
+Seperation of concerns is handled bu utilizing a Services/Repository pattern and a Data Transfer Object (DTO).
 The services handle logic and validation while the repository handles data storage and retrieval.
+The DTO decouples the data model from the other layers of the projects and the unit tests.
-CRUD operations are provided for the entities they manage.
+CRUD operations are provided for the entities that are managed by the repository.

-The abstraction afforded by the services/repository pattern allowed me to create two, independent projects.
+The services/repository pattern afforded me the opportunity to create two, independent applications.
 One is a CRUD API with a Swagger UI that allows the user to interact with the database over the web.
-The second is a Console application that performs the same functions based on user input to the console.
+The second is a Console application that performs the same functions based on user input.